 What are the Stages of Alzheimer’s Disease?

-The following stages are used a framework to provide general guidelines for understanding the progression of Alzheimer’s disease and symptoms.
+The following stages have used a framework to provide general guidelines for understanding the progression of Alzheimer’s disease and symptoms.
 It is important to remember that each case of Alzheimer’s progresses differently.
 Cognitive, physical, and functional phases often overlap and time spent in each stage varies widely from patient to patient.
 It is also important to note that not everyone experiences all Alzheimer’s symptoms.

 Stage 1: Early or Mild Stage Alzheimer’s disease (2-4 years) – A person continues to function independently and have the ability to drive, work, and participate in social activities.
 Despite having the ability to function in the above domains, they may experience: